Kong/docs.konghq.com/app/_src/gateway/upgrade/lts-upgrade.md

 There are a number of steps you must complete before upgrading to {{site.base_gateway}} 3.4.x.x LTS:

-1. Work through any listed prerequistes.
+1. Work through any listed prerequisites.
-1. Back up your database (if applicable), or your declarative configuration files.
+1. [Back up](#preparation-choose-a-backup-strategy) your database or your declarative configuration files.
-1. Choose the right strategy for upgrading based on your deployment topology.
+1. Choose the right [strategy for upgrading](#preparation-choose-an-upgrade-strategy-based-on-deployment-mode) based on your deployment topology.
-1. Review the gateway changes from 2.8 to 3.4 for any breaking changes that affect your deployments.
+1. Review the [{{site.base_gateway}} changes from 2.8 to 3.4](#preparation-review-gateway-changes) for any breaking changes that affect your deployments.
-1. Conduct a thorough examination of the modifications made to the `kong.conf` file between the LTS releases.
+1. Conduct a thorough examination of the [modifications made to the `kong.conf` file](#kongconf-changes) between the LTS releases.
 1. Using your chosen strategy, test migration in a pre-production environment.

 **Performing the upgrade**